Tabula Rogeriana: Description

 It calculated the circumference to be 37,000 km – an error of less than 10 percent – and it hinted at the concept of gravity.
 The different maps, when compiled together, made a rectangular map of the known world.
-In later editions, a smaller circular world map in which the south was drawn at the top and Mecca, at the center was added to the manuscript.
+In later editions, a smaller circular world map in which the south was drawn at the top and Mecca at the center was added to the manuscript.
 Al-Idrisi's book came to be known as Kitab Rujar (Roger's Book).
 The original atlas and silver disc was destroyed in a rebellion headed by Matthew Bonnellus in 1160.

 The manuscript enjoyed wide popularity and use throughout the world.
 The medieval scholar Gabriel Sionita translated the book into Latin and printed it in Paris in 1619.
 The book was also translated into Spanish, German, Russian, Finnish, French, Italian, and Swedish.
 A total of 10 copies remain in various conditions, 5 of which are complete manuscripts.
-Two of these are currently stored at the Bibliothèque Nationale de France including the oldest, which dates to about 1325, (MS Arabe 2221).
+Two of these are currently stored at the Bibliothèque Nationale de France including the oldest known copy, produced around 1325 and cataloged as MS Arabe 2221.
 The discrepancies found between manuscripts from different locations are owed to the fact that al-Idrisi left multiple different drafts for the original work.
 Another copy, made in Cairo in 1553, is in the Bodleian Library in Oxford (Mss.
 Pococke 375).
 It was acquired in 1692.
-The most complete manuscript, which includes the world map and all seventy sectional maps, is kept in Istanbul.
+The most complete manuscript, which includes the world map and all 70 sectional maps, is kept in Istanbul.

 Additionally, al-Idrisi created an abbreviated version of the book for Roger II's son, William II.
 This book, known as the "Little Idrisi," is still extant in multiple copies, and informs much of what scholars know today of al-Idrisi's original, extended work.